tony-aw/tinycodet/README.md

 - Infix operators for In-place modifying string arithmetic.
 - Infix operators for In-place modifying string sub-setting.
 - The in-place modifying unreal replacer operator.
-- Infix operators for custom row- and column-wise sorting of matrices.
-- `stri_locate_ith`: The stringi R package has a “locate_all” function, but no “locate_ith” function.
-The tidyoperators package adds the `stri_locate_ith` function, which uses the same naming and argument convention as the rest of the stringi functions, thus keeping your code consistent.
+- The tidyoperators package adds additional `stringi` functions, namely `stri_locate_ith` and `stri_join_mat` (and aliases).
+These functions use the same naming and argument convention as the rest of the `stringi` functions, thus keeping your code consistent.
 - The fully vectorized sub-string functions, that extract, replace, add-in, transform, or re-arrange, the $i^{th}$ pattern occurrence or location.
-- There are also some string helper functions, namely `s_pattern` and `s_strapply`.
+- The s_pattern helper function for string operators.
 - The `transform_if` function, and some related operators.
 - The `%m import <-%` operator for advanced multi-package aliasing.
 - Most stringi pattern expressions options (regex, fixed, coll,